NBA Rumors: Rockets Could Swap Clint Capela For Anthony Davis Next Summer, Per ‘Bleacher Report’

-After struggling earlier in the 2018-19 NBA season, the Houston Rockets have managed to bounce back and prove that they are still one of the best NBA teams in the league.
+After struggling early in the 2018-19 NBA season, the Houston Rockets have managed to bounce back and prove that they are still one of the best NBA teams in the league.
 As of now, the Rockets have won seven of their last 10 games, sitting in the No. 3 spot in the Western Conference with a 49-28 record.
-When all their players are healthy, the Rockets have a strong chance of beating the reigning NBA champions, Golden State Warriors, in a best-of-seven series.
+When all their players are healthy, the Rockets have a strong chance of beating the reigning NBA champion Golden State Warriors in a best-of-seven series.

-However, if they fell short once again, Rockets General Manager Daryl Morey could be forced to make a huge roster shakeup and trade for another superstar who could boost their chance of winning an NBA championship title.
+However, if they fell short once again, Rockets General Manager Daryl Morey could be forced to make a huge roster shakeup and trade for another superstar who could boost their chance of winning an NBA championship.
 According to Zach Buckley of Bleacher Report, one of the potential trade targets for the Rockets in the 2019 NBA offseason is Anthony Davis of the New Orleans Pelicans.

-In the proposed trade deal by Bleacher Report, the Rockets will be sending Clint Capela, P.J.
+In the proposed trade deal by Bleacher Report, the Rockets would send Clint Capela, P.J.
 Tucker, and three future first-round picks to the Pelicans in exchange for Anthony Davis.
 The deal works on ESPN‘s NBA Trade Machine.

 “The Rockets will sacrifice plenty of picks for a star, but Houston’s high floor saps some of the selections’ appeal.
 Capela is (at least) a top-10 center, but his game is more complementary than New Orleans probably wants for its Davis replacement.
 Assuming the Pelicans want nothing to do with Eric Gordon after his messy exit from the Bayou, Tucker joins the offer instead and perhaps gets flipped in a separate swap.”